euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 	- Checkouts
 - Must be SMART
 	- Specific
 	- Measurable.
-Monitoring can indicate if you're
+Monitoring can indicate if you're moving towards or away from the goal
-	- Attainable
+	- Achievable
-	- T
+	- Relevant.
+Does it really matter to the user?
+Will it help achieve application goals?
-	- R
+	- Time-bound.
+Helps measing the KPI.
+Per year/month/day?

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc3OTgyMzM3LDEzMzcwODUwNDUsLTE2OD
+eyJoaXN0b3J5IjpbNzg1NzI2MjgyLDEzMzcwODUwNDUsLTE2OD
 Q1NDk5OV19
 -->